jonbarrow/disneyplus-client/README.md

 # Disney+ Client
+# Client for interacting with the Disney+ private API

 ## All information was acquired by reverse engineering the iOS version of Disney+ on an iPhone 8+ running iOS 14